ingresso-group/slate/source/includes/_bitmask_fields.md

 ## Decoding

-Assuming that you have received `91` as the week day mask in a response from the API and you wanted to see if the event has a performance on a Wednesday.
+Assume that you have received `91` as the week day mask in a response from the API and you want to see if the event has a performance on a Wednesday.
 You can quickly check this a number of ways.

 ```